Skip to main content

 and Control (DIPC) Certification

-Best Dental holds Dental Infection Prevention and Control (DIPC) certification — an in-house credentialing program covering the full scope of infection control standards required in a modern dental practice.
-This certification has been maintained continuously since January 1, 2019, and is reviewed and renewed on an ongoing basis.
+Best Dental holds DIPC certification.
+An in-house program that covers the full scope of infection control standards needed in a modern dental office.
+This certification has been kept up since January 1, 2019.
+And is reviewed and renewed on an ongoing basis.

-Active Since Jan 1, 2019 Continuously Maintained Full Staff Coverage
+Active Since Jan 1, 2019 Always Maintained Full Staff Coverage

 🏅